George Gardiner (rugby league): United, Te Puke, and Bay of Plenty

 He began the 1920 season playing in the Te Puke club competition for Rangataua in a match with Maketu on 8 May.
 His appearances for them appear limited to the start of the season as the majority of his season was spent playing representative rugby for Te Puke and Bay of Plenty.
 He played for Rangataua against the Te Puke club side on 29 May and was then selected to play for the Te Puke sub-union team against Tauranga on 12 June.
 Gardiner shone for Te Puke in the ‘rover’ position, and scored all of their points in a 13–12 win with 2 tries, 2 conversions, and a penalty.
 It was said in the Bay of Plenty Times that he was "one of the greatest forwards in the Dominion".

-He captained the Bay of Plenty side for their match against Poverty Bay at Whakatane on 18 June.
+He captained the Bay of Plenty side for their match against Poverty Bay at Whakatāne on 18 June.
 They won 8 to 0 in torrential rain.
 They then played a trial match with Rotorua and won 9–6 with Gardiner kicking 2 penalties.
 The purpose of the match was to prepare for their southern tour where they would play Wellington for the Ranfurly Shield followed by a match with Wanganui.
 The match with Wellington resulted in a 23 to 3 loss on Athletic Park in Wellington.
 The match against Wanganui on 3 July at the recreation ground there saw a 0–0 draw.

 Gardiner's next match was for Te Puke against the Grafton club side from Auckland.
 The match saw another draw, this time 3-3.
 He played for Bay of Plenty against Auckland on 31 July with the Bay side winning 17-10 and Gardiner scoring a try at the Tauranga Domain in front of a crowd of 2,000.
 His try came about after he "secured the ball forty yards out and running at top speed outpaced the Auckland backs and scored the best try of the day, grounding between the posts".
 A match for Te Puke against Tauranga followed on 14 August which was lost 6–9.
 Sometime soon after this Gardiner's business interests changed with his business in Te Puke with Mr W. Davis moving solely into Davis’ hands.
 Gardiner then moved back to the Tauranga area as on 22 October he turned out for Tauranga in their match with Te Puna in the Jordan Cup final.
 He scored a try, and kicked a penalty and a goal from a mark to score all 9 of their points in a 9–17 loss.
 He then finished his season with another match for Tauranga against Whakatāne on 29 October which was also lost 6–9.